 \subsection{Channel estimation and feedback network (CEFnet)}

 The whole architecture of the proposed channel estimation and feedback network, called CEFnet, is illustrated in Fig. \ref{framework1}.
 In CEFnet, the channel estimation and feedback are successively realized by NNs, which are introduced in Sections \ref{CEsub} and \ref{CFsub}, respectively.

-\subsubsection{Channel estimation (CE) subnet}
+\subsubsection{Channel Estimation (CE) subnet}

-To track the instantaneous channel variation, pilot symbol based channel estimation method is adopted.
-Due to the special structure of the comb pilots, the receiver only extracts the pilot symbols at the pilot locations in frequency domain and then calculates the channel frequency response at the pilot locations.
-To obtain the estimated channel frequency response at the remaining locations, operations, such as interpolation or transformation, are used then.
-Conventional pilot-based channel estimation methods can be considered as down-sampling, noise-addition and interpolation of the original channel matrix according to the analysis above.
-In comparison, a low-resolution (LR) image is also considered to be derived from a perfect high-resolution (HR) image after a series of down-sampling and noise interference, based on the imaging principle.
-Image super resolution is to recover the HR images from the LR images, which is similar to the channel estimation optimization process in theoretical sense.
+Pilot symbol based channel estimation method is adopted to track the instantaneous channel variation.
+Due to the special structure of the comb pilots, the receiver only extracts pilot symbols at the pilot locations in frequency domain and then calculates the channel frequency response at the pilot locations.
+Operations (such as interpolation or transformation) are used to obtain the estimated channel frequency response at the remaining locations.
+Conventional pilot-based channel estimation methods can be considered as down-sampling, noise-addition, and interpolation of the original channel matrix according to the analysis above.
+In comparison, a Low-Resolution (LR) image is also considered to be derived from a perfect High-Resolution (HR) image after a series of down-sampling and noise interference, based on the imaging principle.
+Image super resolution is to recover the HR images from the LR images, which is similar to the channel estimation optimization process in the theoretical sense.